Stretching a PowerPoint presentation across the desktop

 If you have multiple computers but only use one at a time, a KVM allows you to share keyboard, mouse and monitors between the different systems, thereby saving you space and money.

-The following drawing shows a sample scenario using 2 PCs, each with 2 video cards.
+The following drawing shows a sample scenario using 2 PCs, each with support for 2 monitors.

 Available multi-monitor KVMs: